-Check out the baby larvae devouring a dead bird:
+Check out the baby larvae devouring a dead bird in less than a day.

 If you're raising black soldier fly small-scale or large-scale, look for what's available in your local area for cheap or for free.
 Ask local food diners if they have any food waste they're willing to give.
 Scraps from veggie sellers in farmer's markets are also good.
 They often sell rotting fish, bad fruits for cheap.
 Some people also get the excess food from factories or household waste.

 A good moisture content for the food is around 60-70%.
-Some people also shred the food so it's easier for the larvae to munch on.
+People also shred the food so it's easier for the larvae to munch on.
 The moisture helps make the food softer & is where the babies get their water.
 It helps the larvae digest the food a bit easier & faster.
 Make sure it's not too wet because the excess water may drown them.
 Overly wet substrate makes it hard to collect the larvae poop afterwards, which could be used as a good fertilizer.
+This may not be a big issue if you live in a hot, dry area which makes the moisture evaporates fast.

-From some growers experience, the larvae don't really like the smell of onion.
+From some growers' experience, the larvae don't really like the smell of onion.
 We guess then, they may not be into garlic or mustard.
-Because those stuff have a similar strong smell like onion.
+Because those stuff have a strong characteristic smell due to the sulfur content–like onion.

 In fact, we can never force the flies to eat.
 If they don't like the food, they'll crawl somewhere else to find better food.
 You'll know immediately when you see it.
-Like the hamburger in the video above, the larvae don't even bother touching the meat part.
+Like the hamburger in the video above, the larvae don't even bother touching the meat patty (which is usually the 'meat' of a burger).
 Which makes many viewers question if it's even real meat or just fillers.
-Nobody can fool the larvae.
+If you want to test if the food is real or not, just throw it to the larvae.
+Nobody can fool these little guys.

-Also, they don't seem to like fibrous (high-fiber) stuff.
+Also, they don't seem to like fibrous (high-fiber) stuff with long chains of polysaccharides like cellulose or lignin.
 So coco fiber (coco coir), grass, wood chips, paper or cardboard may not be very attractive to the larvae.
-They can be good as bedding substrate though.
+They can be good as bedding substrate to provide air flow though.

 How much do BSF larvae eat

-About 100 kilos of food will be good to produce 18 kilos of larvae.
-These guys are big eaters.
-In other words, 10 kilos of garbage daily is fine to raise 1 kg of larvae for about 9-15 days.
+About 100 kilos of food will be good to produce 18 kilos of larvae (without counting in their poop weight).
+In other words, 10 kilos of garbage daily is good enough to raise 1 kg of larvae for about 9-15 days.
 In numbers count, roughly, 600,000-800,000 larvae will eat about 1 lb (0.45 kg) of food.
 In space count, 40 kilos of fresh manure works for 1 square meter of larvae per day.

 They will consume like this for 9-15 days.
-When they've had enough & their bodies turn a bit darker, they'll automatically move themselves out.
+When they've had enough & their bodies turn a bit darker like a salt-and-pepper mix, they'll automatically move themselves out.
 Some people soak the food in water to increase the volume & weight.

 |Grams of eggs||Number of larvae||Kilos of food per day|